maritimeconnectivity/MCP-Portal/README.md

 # Maritime Cloud Management Portal (Currently under development with no releasable code)

 This is the implementation of a management portal for managing the [Maritime Cloud](http://maritimecloud.net) core components - The [Identity Registry](https://github.com/MaritimeCloud/IdentityRegistry) and the Service Registry.
-It is currently under active development changes that are not backward compatible should be expected.
+It is currently under active development and changes that are not backward compatible should be expected.
 It is under the Apache 2.0 License.

 ### Demo